Appropriations & Project Funding

-Every year for the last 15 years TSS principals have successfully secured funds for water and wastewater projects, flood control projects, water recycling projects, important education and health initiatives, among others, and in most cases these have yielded ongoing funding streams.
+TSS principals have successfully secured funds for water and wastewater projects, flood control projects, water recycling projects, important education and health initiatives, among others, and in most cases these have yielded ongoing funding streams.

-Robert D. Leebern, Jr. and John Freshman have over 20 years of experience successfully negotiating this complex area.
+Our team has over 20 years of experience successfully negotiating this complex area.
 Some key successes include:

 - The largest flood control projects in California with funding of over $50 million annually for the last five years

 - Early funding for large secondary treatment systems to protect the ocean and create treated water for recycling and re-use

 - Several water recycling projects to augment scarce water supplies in Southern California

 - Major funding for storm water funding in a major city in the South

 - Funding for projects for key educational institution to enable them to pursue worthwhile programs